gee-community/eetasks/docs/runGEEscripts.md

 However.. if you are using `require` you are probably already doing something more complicated than the [recommended use cases](#use-cases) for `EE Tasks: run GEE script`.

-## Caveat for windows users
+## Caveat for windows and MacOS users

 For some unknown reason, synchronous calls to some `ee` methods (e.g., most notably `getInfo`) do not work when running from vscode.
-Even stranger, this issue only occurs in windows.
-This is unlikely to be a bug with `ee` itself, as running the same code directly in `node` does work in Windows, so the issue is isolated to within vscode.
+Even stranger, this issue causes different behaviors depending on your OS.
+This is unlikely to be a bug with `ee` itself, as running the same code directly in `node` does work (in any OS), so the issue is isolated to within vscode.

-See more details in the [question](https://stackoverflow.com/questions/77436205/synchronous-function-call-to-external-library-within-vscode-freezes-only-in-wind) posted to StackOverflow, and if you have some insight please share it.
+See more details in the [question](https://stackoverflow.com/questions/77436205/vscode-specific-issue-with-node-xmltthprequest-sync-crashes-extension-host-in-w) posted to StackOverflow, and if you have some insight please share it.

-What happens when I use `getInfo` (or other method that accepts a callback function) synchronously through a GEE script in `EE Tasks: run GEE script` in windows?
+What happens when I use `getInfo` (or other method that accepts a callback function) synchronously through a GEE script in `EE Tasks: run GEE script`?

+- In Linux: nothing, this works as expected.
+- In MacOS: an error is raised: `Error: EROFS: read-only file system, open '.node-xmlhttprequest-sync-32376`
-Nothing really.. the error is not caught properly (there will be no message showing that the script run failed), but any other call to a `EE Tasks` extension will not work.
-A simple `Developer: Reload Window` will get the extension working back to normal.
+- In Windows: the error is not caught and the Extension Host crashes.
+Any extension command (from any extension) will not work.
+However, a simple `Developer: Reload Window` will get the extension host back to normal.